1st June, 2023

-Near misses, or close calls, are events that didn't harm anyone, but could have.
+Near misses (or close calls) are events that didn't harm anyone - but could have.
 They are not accidents, but they could have been accidents if the circumstances had been slightly different.
-Near misses happen more often than you might think.
-Because they are easy to forget.
+Near misses happen more often than you might think because they are easy to forget.

-It's an accident that was narrowly avoided.
-A lucky escape.
-Something unintended that could have been worse.
 The HSE defines a near miss as an event that doesn't cause harm but has the potential to.

 near miss: an event not causing harm, but has the potential to cause injury or ill health

 But if nobody got hurt, why do near misses even matter?
 Everything is fine, nothing to see here, let's move on.